iamjuliadarosa/darosadev-data-structures/README.md

 # Data Structures

+I am Julia, I am a computer science student.
 This repository contains the roadmap and resources to comprehend data structures.

 ## Topics